MatthewMarinets/ap_sc2_notes/feature_ideas.md

   * Hero abilities as more checks
 * Hero randomization on no-builds

+## Predators
+From Envy Dragon, 2024-01-19
+concept 1:
+* by default, predators have 50 energy and 0 energy regen.
+* by default, predators gain a "pursuit mode" toggle that drains energy at a constant rate, but grants increased move speed and armor(?)
+* by default, retribution fields restore 1-2 energy for each target they deal damage to
+* by default, predators rapidly regenerate energy after 5 seconds out of combat (or something)
+* Cloak upgrade is replaced with "predators are cloaked in pursuit mode"
+* New upgrade: "predators ignore unit collision in pursuit mode" or something
+* New upgrade: "during pursuit mode, destroyed predators respawn at your main town hall" with a large cooldown
+* New upgrade: "+25 max energy; pursuit mode now costs 25 energy to activate, but grants a 100hp shield on activation"

+concept 2:
+* replace charge with a point-and-click leap attack, damaging and slowing on arrival
+* new upgrade: dealing damage to an enemy grants a temporary buff with a cooldown (damage or defense or both)
+* new upgrade: retribution field gets bigger with consecutive attacks
+* new upgrade: if target of attack has energy, each attack drains 20 energy to deal 20 extra to them? idk

+concept 3:
+* default: toggleable autocast, grants a teleport-dash (roughly charge range) that can only dash onto targets with an energy bar, then grants itself a 50 damage shield(?)
+* new upgrade: dash also grants an attack speed buff
+* new upgrade: dash has a feedback effect? idk
+* new upgrade: killing an enemy deals X damage to units around that enemy (increased if target was Psionic)

+Phanerus: a knockback effect like Artanis's resurgence (scale: melee reaper grenade) to help them retreat / clump enemies?

+### Ability ideas
+* [Baseline] Resource efficiency
+* Knockback away from the predator
+* cooldown-based Phasing Cloak that allows passing through surrounds to escape
+* Centurion charge / leap
+* [Passive] Retribution field size
+* Melee EMP centered on the Predator
+* [baseline?] +1 armour or bonus armour while moving

+## Item Adjustment
+* Evolved Carapace (Brood Lord) should also affect Guardians

 ### Multi-race
 * Magnemania locally added probes to be built from CC
   * Workers may come from Merc compound (--Phanerus)